Published: September 19, 2010

-Savings accounts are designed to keep your money safe (they are insured by the federal government up to $250,000) and to help it grow (banks pay you a small amount of interest on your balance).
-You can make deposits into your savings account just as you do with a checking account.
-When you withdraw funds, you can use a withdrawal form that you fill out and give to the teller, or you can use your ATM card to withdraw cash at an ATM machine.
+Savings accounts are designed to keep your money safe and to help it grow.
+Banks pay you a small amount of interest on the money you have in a savings account.
+You can make deposits into your account, just as you do with a checking account.
+When you withdraw funds, you use a withdrawal form that you fill out and give to the teller, or you can use your ATM card to withdraw cash from your savings account at an ATM machine.
 The machine will ask you if you want to withdraw the cash from your checking or savings account before the transaction is carried out.
-If you use online banking, you can also make an electronic transfer from your savings to your checking account.

 What is interest?

 Interest is the cost of using money.
 When you deposit money into a savings account, the bank pays you interest.
 When you carry a balance on your credit card, you pay the credit card company interest.
-Interest is usually expressed as an annual percentage rate (APR)—the amount your money would earn if left on deposit for one year, or the amount you would pay on a loan or other credit over the course of a year.
+Interest is usually given as an annual percentage rate (APR)—the amount your money would earn if left on deposit for one year.

-Your savings will grow faster if you earn interest and add to your account on a regular basis.
+Your savings will grow faster if you earn interest and add to your savings on a regular basis.
 With $1,000 on deposit for five years at an interest rate of 1.00%, you would earn about $50 in interest.
 But if you added $50 each month, you would have more than $4,000 at the end of five years.
-Search for the best interest rates on savings accounts, including money market deposit accounts (MMDAs), at Bankrate.com
+Search for the best interest rates from local banks, online banks and in money market accounts (MMAs) at Bankrate.com

 What is an investment?

 An investment is the use of money to create more money.
 Investments include stocks, bonds, mutual funds and annuities, a form of investment sold by insurance companies.
 The money you have to invest is sometimes called capital.
-All investments carry risk—you could lose some or all of the money you invest.
+All investments carry risk—you could lose some or all of the money.

 My savings account earns just 1% interest annually—isn’t there a better way to make my money grow?

 Some of your savings should always be available for emergencies.
-It’s best to keep this money liquid.
+It’s better to keep this money liquid.
 This means you can get your money quickly and easily when you need it.
-Savings accounts are insured by the federal government and are considered very safe places to keep your money.
+Savings accounts are insured by the federal government, and are considered very safe places to keep your money.
 Interest rates among banks can vary somewhat.
-But, since all savings accounts tend to pay relatively low interest rates, it may be even more important to your bottom line to shop around for an account with low fees (monthly account maintenance or transaction fees).
+But, since all savings accounts tend to have relatively low interest rates, it may be even more important to your bottom line to shop around for a savings account with low fees (monthly account maintenance or transaction).